PTSS vs PTSD: What's the Difference?

 Since this reaction is considered normal (especially in cases of intense trauma), mental health professionals don’t consider PTSS a mental disorder.

 Still, PTSS can linger even after the traumatic event has occurred.
-People with PTSS may become cautious to people, places, or things that remind them of the event.
+People with PTSS may become cautious of people, places, or things that remind them of the event.
 Furthermore, they may develop bad dreams or a generalized anxiety disorder (GAD). ²

 What is Post-Traumatic Stress Disorder?